Smutuku-arch/ustawi/README.md

 - Appointment confirmation system

 ### ⚙️ Advanced Admin Dashboard
-- **User Management**: View all users and manage roles (admin/user)
+- **User Management**: View all users and manage roles (admin/user).
 - **Content Management**:
-  - Upload books with cover images
+  - Upload books with cover images.
-  - Write and edit articles with rich formatting
+  - Write and edit articles with rich formatting.
-  - Upload videos with thumbnails
+  - Upload videos with thumbnails.
-  - Delete and manage all content types
+  - Delete and manage all content types.
-- **Analytics**: Track total users, admins, books, articles, and videos
+- **Analytics**: Track total users, admins, books, articles, and videos.
-- **Real-time Updates**: Instant feedback for all admin actions
+- **Real-time Updates**: Instant feedback for all admin actions.
+- **Responsive Design**: Fully optimized for mobile and desktop administration.

 ### 📱 Responsive Design
-- Mobile-first approach optimized for smartphones
+- Mobile-first approach optimized for smartphones.
+- Collapsible sidebars and hamburger menus for better mobile navigation.
-- Tablet and desktop layouts
+- Tablet and desktop layouts.
-- Smooth animations and transitions
+- Smooth animations and transitions.
-- Optimized for low-bandwidth environments

 ---